CatEars/ZeroDowntimeCsharp/Lab2.md

 </p>

 The architecture for this example is a bit more complex, but still quite simple.
-We have a client, that one is working in the exact same way as before.
-No changes what so ever.
+We have a client.
+The client is working in the exact same way as in Lab 1.
+No changes.

 On the server side, however, we have duplicated the service and added a proxy in front of the services.
 The proxy contains a circuit breaker.
 If the current